Trial-Ready Houston Employment Attorney

 Overtime, Unpaid Wages, and FLSA

 When your employer owes due wages, you can pursue unpaid overtime.
-However, unpaid wages include failure to pay minimum wage, failure to pay overtime, and wage theft.
+However, unpaid wages include failure to pay minimum wage, failure to pay, and wage theft.
 Each of these claims takes on different forms.

 Houston-based employees have a path to pursue a claim when working with an employment lawyer.
 We work with you to identify the most appropriate strategy to pursue your best interests.